CiaranAshton/mylife-digital/README.md

 - Return the most common integer

 ### Naivety within the library
-When converting the CSV file a readable format the library expects the CSV file to only contain integers.
+When converting the CSV file to a computable readable format the library expects CSV files that only contain integers.
 The system expects no got ya's in that no other formats are in the file.

 The library will except CSV files with empty elements such as `2,3,1,,1,2,,1`.